 Scott is a firm believer that you can’t judge a book by its cover, but you can get a pretty good measure of a man by looking at his library.
 This is especially important because he claims to have “learned to read” only after attending Hillsdale College where he majored in political economy (a traditional classical degree covering the disciplines of history, political science, and economics) and minored in English and Christian studies.
 It was in college that Scott discovered a love of reading and learning he could never have imagined growing up.

 Scott met his beautiful wife Orie (pronounced Oh-dee-ay) while teaching on the mission field in Japan.
 They have been married since 1997 and have two daughters, Kiri Anne (’20) and Moira Kate (’22), both of whom attend Geneva.
 The Forrester clan attends Saint Andrew’s Chapel, Sanford.

 Emily graduated cum laude from Florida State University in 2005 with a BS in Interior Design.
-She practiced interior design in Atlanta for six years as the lead designer on numerous high rise condominium towers, mixed use communities, as well as residential, medical, and collegiate design.
-What she loves most about design is the freedom to be creative and the encouragement to think outside the box.
+She practiced interior design in Atlanta for six years as the lead designer on numerous high-rise condominium towers, mixed-use communities, as well as residential, medical, and collegiate design.
+What she loves most about design are the freedom to be creative and the encouragement to think outside the box.